Is Tijuana safe to travel to in 2022?

 Finally, don’t just rely on this one page alone.
 Look for other useful information that you feel can support you along your trip.

-Most visitors to Tijuana use a car or bus to cross the border.
+Most visitors to Tijuana use a rental car or bus to cross the border.
 Secured paid parking is available all across the city.

 Colectivos are shared mini-buses that can transport you to and from the border as well as all around the city.

 They are a safe, reliable, and cheap mode of public transportation that most of the citizens use.